neovide/neovide/website/docs/faq.md

 ...aka `nvm use` doesn't work, aka anything configured in `~/.bashrc`/`~/.zshrc` is ignored by Neovide.

-Neovide doesn't start the embedded neovim instance in a login shell, so your shell doesn't read its resource file (`~/.bashrc`/`~/.zshrc`/whatever the equivalent for your shell is).
+Neovide doesn't start the embedded neovim instance in an interactive shell, so your shell doesn't read part of its startup file (`~/.bashrc`/`~/.zshrc`/whatever the equivalent for your shell is).
 But depending on your shell there are other options for doing so, for example for zsh you can just put your relevant content into `~/.zprofile` or `~/.zlogin`.